Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Image Analysis for Scintillator Inspection

 \subsection{Cube Classification}

 After the correction, each cube face is evaluated based on five parameters: the hole positions in the horizontal and vertical directions ($x_{hole}, y_{hole}$), the cube size along the horizontal and vertical axes ($L_x, L_y$), and the protrusion index ($P_{bump}$), which quantifies the proportion of bright pixels in regions extending beyond the ideal cube edge.
-The classification criteria are as follows: \begin{itemize} \item Defective: If any of the six faces meets one or more of the following: \begin{itemize} \item $|x_{hole}-2.92$~mm$|>0.21$~mm \item $|y_{hole}-2.92$~mm$|>0.21$~mm \item $P_{bump}>0.7$ \end{itemize} \item Reinspection required: If not classified as defective, but any face meets: \begin{itemize} \item $|x_{hole}-2.92$~mm$|>0.19$~mm \item $|y_{hole}-2.92$~mm$|>0.19$~mm \item $|L_{x}-10.215$~mm$|>0.115$~mm \item $|L_{y}-10.215$~mm$|>0.115$~mm \item $P_{bump}>0.5$ \end{itemize} \item Acceptable: All remaining cases not meeting the above conditions. \end{itemize} These classification criteria were optimized by analyzing measurement results from a test sample of cubes that had been manually screened as acceptable or defective using stainless-steel rods.
+The classification criteria are as follows: \begin{itemize} \item Defective: If any of the six faces meets one or more of the following: \begin{itemize} \item $|x_{hole}-2.92$~mm$|>0.21$~mm \item $|y_{hole}-2.92$~mm$|>0.21$~mm \item $P_{bump}>0.7$ \end{itemize} \item Reinspection required: If not classified as defective, but any face meets: \begin{itemize} \item $|x_{hole}-2.92$~mm$|>0.19$~mm \item $|y_{hole}-2.92$~mm$|>0.19$~mm \item $|L_{x}-10.215$~mm$|>0.115$~mm \item $|L_{y}-10.215$~mm$|>0.115$~mm \item $P_{bump}>0.5$ \end{itemize} \item Acceptable: All remaining cases not meeting the above conditions. \end{itemize} These classification criteria were determined empirically from the parameter distributions of cubes manually screened as acceptable or defective using stainless-steel rods.
+Thresholds were chosen to classify clearly separated regions as “acceptable” or “defective,” while the overlapping region was conservatively assigned to the “reinspection required” category.